HIDDEN BLOCK – Sponsor footer visible

 Our goal is to work across diverse groups of funders and stakeholders to mobilize more capital for regenerative food and agriculture projects.
 We also aim to expand the distribution of information and tools that communicate the financial, ecological, and social benefits of investments in a regenerative food system.

 We hope you will join us in growing this crucial community.

-Sign up for our bi-weekly Raising Regenerative newsletter and event updates.
+Sign up for our weekly RFSI newsletter and event updates.

 Sarah Day Levesque

-Before joining Swift Communications in late 2016, Sarah spent a decade in agricultural media, where she played a key role in the development of successful event and media brands, including Women In Agribusiness and Organic & Non-GMO Forum, and also served as Editor-in-Chief of Global AgInvesting Media.
+Before joining Acres USA in late 2016, Sarah spent a decade in agricultural media, where she played a key role in the development of successful event and media brands, including Women in Agribusiness and Organic & Non-GMO Forum, and also served as Editor-in-Chief of Global AgInvesting Media.

 Sarah holds an M.S. in Agriculture and Resource Economics and an M.S. in International Agricultural Development from University of California, Davis.

-When she’s not working, you can find Sarah running, cheering on the New England Patriots, volunteering in local agriculture education or playing ball with her family.
+When she’s not working, you can find Sarah running, hiking, coaching youth basketball, or playing ball with her family.